jr-marquez/ksqldbWorkshop/labs/01_usecase_finserv_1.md

 # choose the right query id - go to Control Center, then cluster area, then ksqlDB area, then ksqlDB Application "workshop", then "running queries" and take the query.id in the bottom
 ksql> explain CSAS_CUSTOMERS_FLAT_0;
 ```
-Select new table
+Select new table with push query:
 ```bash
 ksql> select * from customers emit changes;
 ksql> select * from customers where id=1 emit changes;
 ksql> exit;
 ```
-change data in DB
+change data in DB and check how is update changing Kafka:
 ```bash
 docker exec -it workshop-mysql mysql -uroot -pconfluent mysql> use demo;
 mysql> update CUSTOMERS set first_name = 'Carsten', last_name='Muetzlitz', gender='Male' where id = 1;
 mysql> exit;
 ```
-check in ksql what was happened
+check in ksql what has happened
 ```bash
 docker exec -it workshop-ksqldb-cli ksql http://ksqldb-server:8088 ksql> set 'auto.offset.reset'='earliest';